Constitutional taxation provisions 1:8:1, 1:9:4, 1:2:3

 If you would like to learn more about the subject of this page, see:

-1. Microsoft Copilot: Is the income tax a DIRECT tax or an INDIRECT tax?, FTSIG
+1. Copilot: Is the income tax a DIRECT tax or an INDIRECT tax?, FTSIG

 2. HOW TO: How to distinguish “sovereign power” from “proprietary power” in the context of taxation, FTSIG